-- 8.39 The effective management of parking spaces and the management of parking demand is an important factor in influencing mode choice.
-Whilst in time, the likely widespread adoption of autonomous vehicle technologies, could have transformative effects on road conditions, the Borough's streets and society generally, parking management will continue to be a key tool given the prevalence of saturated parking conditions, local congestion, and poor level of air quality across the whole Borough. - 8.40 Occupancy levels of on-street residents' and visitor parking bays are high in most areas of the Borough despite the majority of households not having access to a car.
+- 10.43 The effective management of parking spaces and the management of parking demand is an important factor in influencing mode choice.
+Whilst in time the likely widespread adoption of autonomous vehicle technologies could have transformative effects on road conditions, the borough's streets and society generally, parking management will continue to be a key tool given the prevalence of saturated parking conditions, local congestion, and poor level of air quality across the whole borough. - 10.44 Occupancy levels of on-street residents' and visitor parking bays are high in most areas of the borough despite the majority of households not having access to a car.
 Consequently, demand for on-street parking from development must be managed.
-There is little scope, except in major redevelopment schemes, for new on-street parking to be created and where this is proposed, off-street parking must be minimised to ensure there is no significant increase in parking demand or traffic congestion. - 8.41 The whole Borough is subject to one Controlled Parking Zone and therefore demand for parking from new development will not necessarily be focused in the area surrounding it.
+There is little scope, except in major redevelopment schemes, for new on-street parking to be created and where this is proposed, off-street parking must be minimised to ensure there is no significant increase in parking demand or traffic congestion. - 10.45 The whole borough is subject to one Controlled Parking Zone and therefore demand for parking from new development will not necessarily be focused in the area surrounding it.
 Permit-free agreements will be required for all new additional residential development.
-The Council operates a Purple Badge scheme for people with disabilities living or working in the Borough.
-Purple Badge holders are exempt from the permitfree requirements.
+The Council operates a Purple Badge scheme for people with disabilities living or working in the borough.
+Purple Badge holders are exempt from the permit-free requirements.